stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 All accumulators share a single namespace per job.
 Thus you can use the same accumulator in different operator functions of your job.
 Stratosphere will internally merge all accumulators with the same name.

-Please look at the [WordCountAccumulator example](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/record/wordcount/WordCountAccumulators.java) for a complete example.

 A note on accumulators and iterations: Currently the result of accumulators is only available after the overall job ended.
 We plan to also make the result of the previous iteration available in the next iteration.
+You can use [Aggregators](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-java/src/main/java/eu/stratosphere/api/java/IterativeDataSet.java#L98) to compute per-iteration statistics and base the termination of iterations on such statistics.

 __Custom accumulators:__